labbcb/wftool/README.md

-# wftool task and workflow management for genomics research
+# Workflow and task management for genomics research